kbaird/Fate-XSLT/characters/TianxiaAccelerated/evil_gm_plans.md

   (or save for **Fragrant Harbor**)

 ### Tiānqiáo Mountains (天橋山)
+- "Red Orcs" from _GURPS Fantasy_ (pg 62)
+  - high tech Orcs on the border.
+Could be Muslim metaphor.
 - Maybe _Tsojcanth_ and _Forgotten Temple of Tharizdun_
 - _Citadel by the Sea_ as a mountain keep/guardpost instead of coastal
 - _Ravenloft_